ziraaell/mandelbrot-set-web-app/README.md

-# Mandelbrot Set - web app 🚗
+# Mandelbrot Set - Web App
 Mandelbrot Set is a web application designed for interactive fractal visualization.
 It allows users to generate and explore the Mandelbrot set with adjustable parameters such as range and iteration count.
 The system includes user authentication, enabling registration, login, and saving/loading custom parameters for a personalized experience.

 ## Table of Contents